X

 Vegetation Post Diversion

 During the Post-Diversion period (1889-1984), 92% of tamarisk within the Dolores River corridor were established.
 This was made possible by the unique hydrologic system that the Montezuma Tunnel created.
-High flows during spring runoff would scour and prepare the garden bed, and low flows in the summer would permit seedling growth.
-Finally, June rains water the garden during peak tamarisk seed dispersal.
+High flows during spring runoff would scour and prepare a seed bed, and extremely low flows in the summer would provide ideal locations for seedling growth.
+Finally, years with high June rains watered the seed bed during peak tamarisk seed dispersal.
+For more information, read A tale of two rivers: Dam-induced hydrologic drought on the lower Dolores River and its impact on tamarisk establishment.

 Vegetation Post Dam